GitHub Actions a11y Pipeline Setup

 Common Pitfalls

 • Third-party iframe noise: Ad and analytics containers often lack proper ARIA contexts.
-Always scope scans to application-owned DOM nodes.
+Always scope scans to application-owned DOM nodes using --include.

 • SPA hydration races: Scanning before framework hydration completes yields incomplete violation counts.
 Implement explicit DOM readiness checks.